-Michael Gould-Wartofsky, a TomDispatch regular, is a writer, ethnographer, and human-rights activist from New York City.
-He is the author of The Occupiers (Oxford, 2015) and American Inquisitions (forthcoming in 2025), and has written for the Washington Post, the Daily Beast, Gizmodo, Jacobin, Al Jazeera, Mother Jones, and The Nation.
+Michael Gould-Wartofsky, a TomDispatch regular, is a writer, ethnographer, and human-rights activist from New York City and a postdoctoral research fellow at Columbia University.
+He is the author of The Occupiers and American Inquisitions (forthcoming in 2025), and has written for the Washington Post, the Daily Beast, Gizmodo, Jacobin, Mother Jones, The Nation, and Newsweek.
 You can read more of his work at mgouldwartofsky.com.

 Jeremiah Goulka writes about American politics and culture, focusing on security, race, and the Republican Party.
 A TomDispatch regular, his work has been published in the American Prospect, Salon, and elsewhere.
 He was formerly an analyst at the RAND Corporation, a recovery worker in New Orleans following Hurricane Katrina, and an attorney at the U.S. Department of Justice.
 He lives in Washington, D.C.
 You can follow him on Twitter @jeremiahgoulka or contact him through his website jeremiahgoulka.com.